esmero/archipelago-documentation/docs/inthewild.md

 - [Web Archives Interest Group](https://webarchive.archipelago.nyc)

+_*Please reach out to [Allison Lund](https://github.com/alliomeria) if you have a public Archipelago instance you'd like to share here.
+Thank you!_

 ## Still Brewing

 The following Archipelago instances are not yet publicly-accessible.
 Active links will be made available in future updates, stay tuned!